Vemund1999/reddit_clone/README.md

 - Springboot for backend
 - Reactjs for web-gui

-The project is foremost a practice in authorization.

 In the project, user’s can create communities.

 These communities can have moderators and administrators.

-The administrators can set different rights fro the moderators (ex moderators can ban other users, moderators can delete other’s posts)
+The administrators can set different rights for the moderators (ex moderators can ban other users, moderators can delete other’s posts)

 ## How to run